wilmTap/analytics-udd/udd/student_course_membership.md

 https://www.hesa.ac.uk/collection/c16051/a/ENDDATE

 ###Valid Values
-ISO Date - YYYY-MM-DD
+YYYY-MM-DD

 ###Format
-Int
+ISO 8601 Date

 ###Notes
 Would normally utilise ENDDATE (HE/ HESA) or potentially LearnActEndDate (FE/ ILR - to be confirmed) when relevant fields denote that the learner/ student has withdrawn from the learning aim/ course.

+This property is deprecated, use student_course_membership.COURSE_END_DATE and student_course_membership.COURSE_OUTCOME instead.

 ##ENTRY_QUALS
 ###Description